sail-sg/envpool/docs/pages/env.rst

   fields: ``name``, ``srcs``.

-All of the above declarations can have ``deps`` and ``data`` fields, which explicit specify the dependencies of either a bazel build rule or a third party data.
+All of the above declarations can have ``deps`` and ``data`` fields, which explicitly specify the dependencies of either a Bazel BUILD rule or a third-party data.
 We will explain ``deps`` in the next section.

-If you seek for other functionalities like ``gen_rules``, please refer to :ref:`bazel_third_party`.
+If you are looking for other functionalities like ``gen_rules``, please refer to :ref:`bazel_third_party`.

 deps